pavelbel/smcol_saves_utility/README.md

 The aim of this work is to make a study and edit process of SAV files easy and comfortable.
 The ultimate goal is to fully describe the SAV file structure, outline it in universal format and prepare a utility pack for working with SAV files to enhance the gameplay of this brilliant game.

 ## What is being done:
-- (COMPLETE) outline the SAV file structure in an easily readable and editable universal JSON format (_smcol_sav_struct.json_)
+- outline the SAV file structure in an easily readable and editable universal JSON format (_smcol_sav_struct.json_)
-- (COMPLETE) utility *enc_decode_sav.py* for parsing binary SAV file data and saving it to human readable/editable JSON format
+- utility *enc_decode_sav.py* for parsing binary SAV file data and saving it to human readable/editable JSON format
-- (COMPLETE) the same utility for reading SAV file data FROM human readable/editable JSON format **and writing it back** to native SAV format (yes!)
+- the same utility for reading SAV file data FROM human readable/editable JSON format **and writing it back** to native SAV format (yes!)
-- (IN DEVELOPMENT) utility for editing SAV files (certain fields such as: remove stockade, arm Indian converts, plant forests, etc.)
+- utility for editing SAV files (certain fields such as: remove stockade, arm Indian converts, plant forests, etc.)

 ## Utility _smcol_sav_editor.py_
-== IN DEVELOPMENT ==

 The utility to edit SAV files. __Warning__: this is not a cheat utility!
 It won't give you unlimited gold or turn all the AI's ships to caravels (though you can do all that and more with _enc_decode_sav.py_)!
 All the changes it is supposed to make are relatively fair (in my opinion), much anticipated (like removing colony fortifications and planting forests) and refreshing for gameplay (like arming Indian converts or assimilating them).
 Functionality:
 * Plant forests
 * Remove fortifications in colonies
 * Upgrade warehouse level above 2 (for a fee!).
 Adjust max level and fee increase coefficients in settings.
 * Clear and plow tiles under AI's colonies (why does the AI never do it itself?..)
-* (IN DEVELOPMENT) Remove drydocks in colonies (if you don't want your ships to go there for repairs)
-* (IN DEVELOPMENT) Career growth for Indian converts:
+* Career growth for Indian converts:
   * assimilate them as *Indentured Servants* (after several turns of work in a colony)
   * arm them with muskets and/or horses to fight by your side
+  * equip them with tools and promote to pioneers
+  * equip them with horses and promote to scouts
-* (IN DEVELOPMENT) Repair damaged artillery (half a cost of building)
+* Repair damaged artillery (half a cost of building)
+* (IN DEVELOPMENT) Remove drydocks in colonies (if you don't want your ships to go there for repairs)

 ## Utility _enc_decode_sav.py_
 Functionality: